 The use of cell phones and other electronic devices at school creates a disruption to the learning environment and may jeopardize student safety during potential emergency situations.
-The use of cell phones and/or other personal communication and music devices during the school day is strictly prohibited.
-Students who bring these devices to school must turn them off and keep them stored in their locker.
 The use of cell phones and other electronic devices in locker room facilities and/or bathrooms is strictly prohibited at all times (including before, during, and after school).

 Students sending or possessing inappropriate messages and/or pictures during the school day is prohibited.
 Students videotaping, audio-taping, or taking pictures, without others' permission is prohibited.
-School authorities reserve the right to review the picture, audio, and video content of any cell phone brought on school property if they violate our school policy of no cell phones in classrooms, bathrooms or locker rooms.
+School authorities reserve the right to review the picture, audio, and video content of any cell phone brought on school property if they violate our school policy of no cell phones in bathrooms and locker rooms or other